CoderJoshDK/WIOpy/README.md

 ## How to use
 An example of creating a WIOpy connection
-One important note is that you need to pass in the private key file location.
+One important note is that you need to pass in the private key file *path*.
 ```py
 from WIOpy import WalmartIO